 The term inflation is used often in a way that does not accurately represent the real concept of inflation.
 Inflation is a rise in prices of a large number of goods and services.
 The price of an individual good may rise, but that is not inflation.
 There is no inflation in oil or gold prices, there are price increases.
 For strategic thinking, price increases in individual goods such as oil, gold, and wheat are relative price changes that signal opportunities for the seller and cost increases for the buyer.

 Inflation’s benchmark has traditionally been the consumer price index (CPI) because this series has a long history.
 The CPI is used extensively in many contracts today for private sector collective bargaining and payments to Social Security recipients and the military and civilian retirees of the federal government.
 The CPI measures over time the cost of goods and services purchased by the consumer compared to a base period.
 CPI measures price changes for a fixed basket of goods, but since no substitution is allowed there is a tendency to overstate price changes over time.
 An estimate is made of the significance in the typical household budget for each major category in the index.
 Different major categories have different weights in the CPI.
-For example, food represents 13.7 percent while movies represent 0.14 percent of the household budget.
+For example, food represents 13.3% while recreation represents 5.7% of the household budget.

 Interest rates are the rate at which interest is paid by a borrower on a loan from a lender, typically expressed as an annual percentage of the principal amount.
 The Federal funds rate and the Treasury rate are the central drivers of interest rates, along with the incentives that come from the yield curve—the difference between the yields on 10-year rates less 2-year Treasury yield.
 The Federal funds rate is the interest rate that banks charge one another for overnight loans.
 The Federal Reserve sets the rate, which then serves as the benchmark for the cost of funds to the banking industry and, thereby, the rest of the economy.
-The Federal funds rate, along with its first cousin, the discount rate,7 is an administered interest rate and thus it is not determined primarily in the open market.
+The Federal funds rate, along with its first cousin, the discount rate, is an administered interest rate, meaning it's not determined primarily in the open market.

 Exchange rates, especially the dollar, euro, and yen, have many relatives.
 The dollar’s exchange rate value can be compared to many different currencies and for many businesses these bilateral exchange rates are often of primary importance.